 with Pepe Moscoso

 Pepe Moscoso, CEO of Blind Insect, is a Portland-based gallery owner, curator, creative consultant, arts producer, and lawyer.
-A lot of his work has to do with education, inclusion, personal narrative, the exploration of identity, diversity and storytelling in a variety of forms.
+A lot of his work has to do with education, inclusion, personal narrative, the exploration of identity, diversity, and storytelling in a variety of forms.
 He has collaborated with different institutions, producers, and organizations, working on creative projects for the community.
 He loves to produce multidisciplinary projects to advance equity and inclusion and to reframe culture in our community.
-His business, projects and events have been grounded in the experiences of multicultural people living in the Pacific Northwest, but the issues that these events have raised are relevant to cultural and communities in all areas of the United States.
+His business, projects, and events have been grounded in the experiences of multicultural people living in the Pacific Northwest, but the issues that these events have raised are relevant to cultures and communities in all areas of the United States.
 Through discourses on art, leadership, subculture, migration, identity, diversity, and stereotype, these projects and events have demonstrated the critical role that the arts can play in advancing social justice and bringing the invisible to light.

-Rachel Bernstein at firstname.lastname@example.org
+Will McCall at firstname.lastname@example.org